sendwithus/vic-startup-jobs/README.md

 ## How to Post?

-Submit a pull request adding your job postings, or [click here](README.md) to edit directly on Github
+Submit a pull request adding your job postings, or [click here](https://github.com/vicstartups/jobs/edit/master/README.md) to edit directly on Github.

 ## Who Can Post?